grannycart/by-sound-alone_source/documentation/notes_and_todos-subworld_book1.md

 	* [ ] And it should be a draw-out grind in a staring-at-dials scene that goes hauls the tension along relentlessly
 	* [ ] fill in the time-passing sections with something to pull the pacing along at a slow but steady rate,
 		* don't just montage over them, it makes it feel like things are moving too fast.
-* [X] try putting in more cursing.
-Maybe it seems like it's hard to do it genuinely. but on the other hand, maybe all you have to do is _do_ it --- curses every third word.
-	* I think TV has programmed you to think you can't use cursing so much.
-But even TV that doesn't shy away from cursing still has far less cursing than even average real life. (except Deadwood of course)
-	* And a lot more cursing might actually be a simple way to make it grittier.
-	* Also they're a bunch of fuckin sailors!
-	* Maybe the only time they don't curse is when someone is _truly_ angry?
-(Or is it better to go like Steve on Deadwood at his angriest?)
-		* **Like the note you read about 'fuck' during WWII: the only time it wasn't used was when something serious was happing: "Grab your [no-fucking] guns."**
-		* I think this is a good revision to make. do it!
-	* [X] Maybe Hemi is the one character who doesn't (normally/ever) curse?
-		* Chips: curses all the time
-		* Shakes: a lot
-		* Percy: When she's pissed
-		* Hemi: never
-* [ ] Consider pulling back or deleting the metaphors
 * [ ] Keep in mind that in this world, like the opening set piece, nature is deliberately cruel and evil, tormenting
 	* So at some point, it should be _pulling_ them to the depths
 	* akin to the cruelty and evil of power --- the Authorities; but where the Authority cruelty is random, nature's cruelty is deliberate